pguidry17/cybersecurity-portfolio/README.md

-# Cybersecurity Portfolio — P. Guid
+# Cybersecurity Portfolio — P. Guidry

 Welcome to my cybersecurity portfolio.
 I'm transitioning into cybersecurity after 10+ years of high-pressure operational leadership work in the hospitality industry.